Which health service suits you best?

 Walk in to treatment for minor injury or illness

-Our Walk-in Centres at Tuggeranong and Belconnen help people get fast, free, one-off treatment for minor injuries and illnesses.
+Our Walk-in Centres at Belconnen, Gungahlin and Tuggeranong help people get fast, free, one-off treatment for minor injuries and illnesses.
 You can see a specialist nurse for advice, assessment and treatment for minor illnesses and injuries such as cuts and bruises, minor infections, strains, sprains, skin complaints and coughs and colds.
 If necessary, you'll be redirected to the most appropriate healthcare professional.

-Walk-in Centres are open seven days a week, early until late.
+Walk-in Centres are open seven days a week, 7.30am to 10pm, including public holidays.
 No appointment necessary.

 GP's by Suburb and Home Visits